i0brendan0/pokecrystal2/README.md

 * **Your Mom will get many more different items when she goes shopping.** You will be able to get all of the decorations including the trophies.
 Something special is available to those who are super savers.
 * Sonic Boom will now show its Japanese animation in battle.
 Cause why would they change it in the first place...?
 * Magnet Bomb has been added to the available moves.
 Only Magnemite and Magneton learn it so far.
 * Sweet Honey has been added into the game.
 It now is a hold item that can be used to increase the chance of catching a Pokemon.
+Equivalent to the boost from Poison/Paralyze/Burn.
 * The main pocket of the bag is increased to 50.
 Now you won't always have to run back to the PC to deposit items you don't need.
 * 10 TMs will be given out if they are picked up by the player or given to the player from an NPC.
 * **Unown now has a new way of getting it's letter.** Now every Unown can be shiny.